 You can take metro A and walk from the station to St Peter's Basilica.
 Similarly, you can also use the bus service.
 It is also accessible by cars.

 Is the Omnia Card worth it to take a St Peter’s Basilica ticket ?

 The Omnia Card might seem a little more expensive than other passes that allow access at discounted rates to St. Peter's Basilica and helps you skip lines.
 This is because the Omnia Card has a lot of services to offer its users.
 Book your Omnia Card here.

-The Roma pass (ticket) is also a great option if you want to visit St. Peter's Basilica.
-If you are travelling with kids, it is advised that you do not purchase this pass as your kids will get free entry.
+The Roma pass (ticket) is also a great option if you want to visit the Colosseum.
+If you are traveling to Rome with children, it is advised that you do not purchase this pass as your kids will get free entry.